Is about the size of a large fist

 “What comes after people?”

-He reaches, and from amid the clumps of tar-fixed gravel and rode base,
+He reaches, and from amid the clumps of tar-fixed gravel and road base,

 Plucks it up, a grey one, corrugated on one side, about the size of a sunglass lens.